hansama0902/Homework-5_-MiningMonitorWidget/README.md

 ---
 ## How to import it on Observable

-You can define the widget directly in a notebook by copying the MiningMonitorWidget function.
+You can define the widget directly in a notebook by copying the MiningMonitorWidget function, which is wrapped using ReactiveWidget from the @john-guerra/reactive-widgets package to enable reactive behavior and value binding.
 If you have published it in another notebook, you can import it using:

 import { MiningMonitorWidget } from "Shuhan Dong/MiningMonitorWidget"
+import { ReactiveWidget } from "@john-guerra/reactive-widgets"

 This will make the widget available as a reusable component.
 Observable’s reactive runtime will handle reactivity and input binding automatically.